-Quantitative data on public and private U.S. companies, extracted and aligned from Form 5500 (ERISA) filings, which cover retirement and welfare benefit plans and can be leveraged as leading indicators of financial health.
+Quantitative data on public and private U.S. companies, extracted and aligned from IRS Form 5500 (ERISA) filings, which cover retirement and welfare benefit plans and can be leveraged as leading indicators of financial health.

 Form 5500 series is a reporting and disclosure tool used to satisfy annual reporting requirements by public and private companies in the U.S. for employee benefit plans under ERISA and the Internal Revenue Code.